iGrafiker/cleaningdata/README.md

 <h2> Reading Data </h2>

 All text files were first opened and viewed using a text editor.
-In the first step, all required raw data files are read with the function read.table() from the working directory and assigned to single data frames.
+In a first step, the script reads all needed files with raw data from working directory with the function "read.table()" and assigns each data set to a separate data frame.
 Here, the function tbl_df () from the package "dplyr" is used to create special data frames from the main data sets X_test and X_train.

 <h2> Computing the main data frame </h2>